brombal/stylix-docs/markdown/media-queries.md

 </$.div>
 ```

-Instead, Stylix provides a unique feature that makes media queries a breeze.

-Your `<StylixProvider>` element can accept a `media` prop that allows you to specify an array of media queries.
+Instead, the `<StylixProvider>` element can accept a `media` prop that allows you to specify an array of media queries.
 The array can contain any number of entries and can be any values that can follow `@media` in the CSS media query specification.
 It can also accept an empty string.
 The order and contents of these values is up to you.

 ```tsx-render
 <StylixProvider media={['', '(max-width: 1024px)', '(max-width: 768px)']}>